 The most hilarious and fun activity we did during our Martha’s Vineyard vacation had nothing to do with a beach, or a seafood stall, nor anything you would even remotely associate with a New England island.
-No… the best activity of all was visiting an ALPACA FARM!
+No… the best activity of all was visiting a Martha’s Vineyard ALPACA FARM!

 When a friend told me to track down “Island Alpaca” on the Vineyard, I thought she was pulling my leg.
 One associates alpacas with South America, not a random island in Massachusetts!

-But I typed “Alpaca” into my smartphone map search, and sure enough, directions popped right up.
-We were guided to the center of Martha’s Vineyard, just minutes from our Edgartown hotel and the Oak Bluffs Gingerbread houses.
+But I typed “Alpaca farm Martha’s Vineyard” into my smartphone map search, and sure enough, directions popped right up.
+We were guided to the center of the island, just minutes from our Edgartown hotel and the Oak Bluffs Gingerbread houses.